collector-bank/collector-elm-workshop/basictest.md

 ## Test the view method

-The [elm-html-test package](https://package.elm-lang.org/packages/eeue56/elm-html-test/1.0.0/) provides utility functions for testing functions that generate html.
+The test framework provides utility functions for testing functions that generate html.

 Example